flutter/website/src/docs/development/add-to-app/android/add-flutter-fragment.md

 A `SurfaceView` must either be the bottommost `View` in the hierarchy, or the topmost `View` in the hierarchy.
-Additionally, on Android versions before Android N, `SurfaceView`s can't be animated becuase their layout and rendering aren't synchronized with the rest of the `View` hierarchy.
+Additionally, on Android versions before Android N, `SurfaceView`s can't be animated because their layout and rendering aren't synchronized with the rest of the `View` hierarchy.
 If either of these use cases are requirements for your app, then you need to use `TextureView` instead of `SurfaceView`.